Most often, divers prefer good visibility. But oh to have the good fortune to happen to be in the water when marine invertebrates are spawning!

 You can imagine how many gametes must be released for there to be a chance of fertilization and for enough of the resulting larvae to survive and not to be eaten by the many filter feeders such as barnacles, anemones and sea cucumbers!

 Not only was it the male Orange Sea Cucumbers that were making the cloudy with their astounding numbers of gametes.
 The Giant Plumose Anemones were broadcast spawning too.
 Males releasing slow, white jets of their sperm and females then releasing their pinker egg masses.
 (Note that Giant Plumose Anemones can reproduce asexually as well by pedal laceration but broadcast spawning allows for diversity through sexual reproduction).
-[Update 2017: Photos added showing contrast between male and female gamete “packages” with thanks to Neil McDaniel for confirming the pink masses are eggs.]

 It is of course a good strategy to have males and females living in close proximity and that timing is everything!
 The spawn must be synchronized.
 To release sex cells when others of your kind are not doing so, would be a very failed reproductive strategy indeed.
 Probable cues for spawning are ocean temperature; the number of days/hours of sunlight (cumulative temperature); and/or the presence of a plankton bloom.